dan-mim/dan-mim.github.io/_pages/publications.md

 <summary>Click here for an overview of my PhD research.</summary>
 <hr style="height: 3px; background-color: black;">

-Through my objective of solving optimization problems under uncertainty in energy management, I explore, leverage, and enhance techniques in \textbf{optimal transport}, **machine learning** (mostly **RL**), **convex optimization**, and **stochastic optimization algorithms**.
+Through my objective of solving optimization problems under uncertainty in energy management, I explore, leverage, and enhance techniques in <strong>optimal transport</strong>, <strong>machine learning</strong> (mostly <strong>RL</strong>), <strong>convex optimization</strong>, and <strong>stochastic optimization algorithms</strong>.

-I have thoroughly worked on the **Wasserstein barycenter** problem and proposed several **extensions** to the original formulation.
+I have thoroughly worked on the <strong>Wasserstein barycenter</strong> problem and proposed several <strong>extensions</strong> to the original formulation.
 I developed state-of-the-art algorithms to solve these problems and established rigorous mathematical guarantees for each of them.

-Additionally, I tackled **dimension reduction** in the context of the nested distance—a generalization of the Wasserstein distance—to enable the application of classical methods to large-scale multistage problems.
+Additionally, I tackled <strong>dimension reduction</strong> in the context of the nested distance—a generalization of the Wasserstein distance—to enable the application of classical methods to large-scale multistage problems.

-Finally, I investigated the integration of reinforcement learning and stochastic optimization in **a real-world industrial setting**.
+Finally, I investigated the integration of reinforcement learning and stochastic optimization in <strong>a real-world industrial setting</strong>.

-All of my research is supported by [open-source code](https://github.com/dan-mim), and several contributions have been incorporated into industrial software.
+All of my research is supported by <a href="https://github.com/dan-mim">open-source code</a>, and several contributions have been incorporated into industrial software.

 <hr style="height: 3px; background-color: black;">
 </details>

 ## Journal papers